10 Top Stocks To Buy for 2023

 - Berkshire Hathaway Inc. (BRK-A)

-Stocks With Growth Potential for 2022
+Stocks With Growth Potential

 1. Lithia Motors Inc. (LAD)